IBM-Bluemix-Docs/containers/cs_apps.md

         </tr>
         <tr>
           <td>`service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type:`
           <td>Annotation to specify the type of LoadBalancer.
 The values are `private` and `public`.
-When creating a public LoadBalancer in clusters on public VLANs, this annotation is not required.
+When creating a public LoadBalancer in clusters on public VLANs, this annotation is not required.</td>
         </tbody></table>
     3. Optional: To use a specific portable IP address for your load balancer that is available to your cluster, you can specify that IP address by including the `loadBalancerIP` in the spec section.
 For more information, see the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/services-networking/service/).
     4. Optional: Configure a firewall by specifying the `loadBalancerSourceRanges` in the spec section.
 For more information, see the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/).